Khilkova-Larysa/Diabetes-Risiko-Explorer/README.md

 ## License
 This project is licensed under the **MIT License**.
 See the **LICENSE** file for details.
+Feel free to use, modify, and distribute with attribution.

 ## Contact
 For questions or collaboration, please contact: Larysa Khilkova https://www.linkedin.com/in/dr-larysa-khilkova-b09128269/